-We incurred a net loss of \$3,541,000 for the three months ended June 30, 2009.
-At June 30, 2009, our accumulated deficit amounted to \$112,346,000.
-During the three months ended June 30, 2009, net cash used in operating activities amounted to \$1,694,000.
-At June 30, 2009, our working capital amounted to \$1,430,000.
+We incurred a net loss of \$1,346,000 and \$6,780,000 for the three and nine months ended December 31, 2009, respectively.
+At December 31, 2009, our accumulated deficit amounted to \$115,585,000.
+During the three months ended December 31, 2009, net cash used in operating activities amounted to \$5,101,000.
+At December 31, 2009, our working capital amounted to \$5,165,000.
 We may need to raise additional capital from external sources.
-We expect to continue incurring losses for the foreseeable future and may raise additional capital to pursue product development initiatives and penetrate markets for the sale of our products.
-We may not raise additional capital.
-We believe that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means.
+We expect to continue incurring losses for the foreseeable future and may need to raise additional capital to pursue product development initiatives and penetrate markets for the sale of our products.
+We believe that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means, however, we may not be able to raise additional capital on acceptable terms or at all.
 If the economic climate in the U.S. does not improve or continues to deteriorate, our ability to raise additional capital could be negatively impacted.
 If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs in order to conserve cash.